Randy-Hodges/coe332-Final-Project/README.md

-  /help                GET    informational; prints this info /data                GET    read data in database /data                POST   upload data to database
+  /help                GET    informational; prints this info /data                GET    read data in database /data                POST   upload data to database /delete-data         GET    clears (deletes) all of the data in the redis database

   /jobs                GET    info on how to submit job /jobs/<jid>          GET    info on job